Sussex Eye Laser Clinic

 Fact:

-IPL therapy for dry eyes is effective for a wide range of dry eye severities, including both moderate and severe cases.
+The clinical application of IPL for dry eyes is effective for a wide range of dry eye severities, including both moderate and severe cases.
 The treatment is particularly beneficial for individuals with meibomian gland dysfunction (MGD), which is a primary cause of dry eye in many patients.

-Whether dry eye symptoms are mild or severe, IPL therapy can help improve glandular function, enhance the tear film and reduce inflammation.
+Whether dry eye symptoms are mild or severe, utilizing IPL for dry eyes can help improve glandular function, enhance the tear film and reduce inflammation.
 In fact, many patients with moderate dry eye find significant relief with IPL, even before their condition worsens.

 Myth 5: IPL Treatment for Dry Eyes is Dangerous for Sensitive Skin